Complete Next-to-Next-to-Leading-Order QCD Correction to $J/\psi \to 3\gamma$ Decay

 For $\Upsilon \to 3\gamma$, by choosing $m_c=0$, $n_l=4$, $m_b=4.75\,\text{GeV}$, $m_{\Upsilon}=9.46\,\text{GeV}$, $|R(0)|^2=6.477\,\text{GeV}^3$ from \cite{Eichten:1995ch}, $\mu_R=2m_b$, $\mu_{\Lambda}=m_b$ and $\alpha_s^{(3)}(\mu_R)=0.18055$, the results are obtained and presented at Table \ref{tab:error_budget}.

 We have presented the first complete NNLO QCD correction to $J/\psi \to 3\gamma$ within NRQCD factorization.
 The traditional expansion in Eq.(1) again becomes large and negative at NNLO, whereas without this new term the result agreed with experiment.
 To resolve the long-standing problem of negative decay and production rates~\cite{Caswell:1976nx, Mackenzie:1981sf, Keung:1982jb, Gong:2008ce}, we propose amplitude-level NRQCD factorization as in Eq.(\ref{eqn:factornization}) as a systematic prescription.
 The key distinction from the conventional approach is the reorganization of the perturbative series: by expanding at the amplitude level before squaring, we effectively regroup the terms in the series, which substantially improves convergence.

 The resulting $\Gamma_{NNLO}(J/\psi \to 3\gamma)$ shows much better renormalization scale dependence and convergence than the traditional expansion (Fig.\ref{fig:pic}), consistent with the findings of our previous work~\cite{Huang:2023pmn}.
 It will be interesting to compare the convergence behavior of perturbative expansions between our prescription and the conventional approach in various exclusive processes where such a comparison is feasible.

-Improving the convergence of QCD perturbative series has long been a central theme in the field, with notable methods including the Brodsky–Lepage–Mackenzie (BLM) approach~\cite{BLM1983} and the principle of maximum conformality (PMC)~\cite{PMC2013}, and resumation of certain contribution part for production rate at QCD NNLO~\cite{Sang:2023liy}.
+{The improved convergence of our amplitude-level prescription can be understood from a fundamental quantum field theory perspective.
+The scattering amplitude is obtained from Feynman diagrams, and its modulus squared yields the physical decay or production probability.
+For inclusive processes, the cancellation of infrared (IR) divergences requires the squared amplitude to be expanded and truncated at a fixed order, which necessarily sacrifices the full modulus square.
+Historically, this same treatment was carried over to exclusive processes as well.
+For exclusive processes, however, all IR divergences cancel already at the amplitude level.
+One can therefore take the complete modulus squared of the full amplitude, which is precisely the proper definition of the probability distribution and guarantees its positivity.
+Hence, the amplitude-level prescription is the natural and physically motivated scheme from first principles for exclusive processes.}